fab-jul/RC-PyTorch/README.md

-After downloading and preparing Open Images as above, and downloading the models, you can run our model on Open Images as follows:
+After downloading and preparing Open Images as above, and downloading the models, you can run our model on Open Images as follows, to test if all works:

 ```
 # Running on Open Iamges 500